Sprouts (SFM)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

-Sprouts possesses a number of positive attributes.
-Although its revenue growth was a little slower over the last six years, its growth over the next 12 months is expected to be higher.
-And while Sprouts’s operating margins are low compared to other retailers, its marvelous same-store sales growth is on another level.
+We think Sprouts is a good business.
+First off, its revenue growth was decent over the last three years.
+And while its gross margins indicate a mediocre starting point for the overall profitability of the business, its marvelous same-store sales growth is on another level.
 On top of that, its new store openings have increased its brand equity.

-Wall Street analysts have a consensus one-year price target of $183.15 on the company (compared to the current share price of $165.76).
+Wall Street analysts have a consensus one-year price target of $124.29 on the company (compared to the current share price of $85.06), implying they see 46.1% upside in buying Sprouts in the short term.